harveybc/gym-fx/README.md

 Access the web interface from a browser in the address and port you configured.
 Access the Processes menu to monitor your optimization process progress.
-Also access the Optimization/Parameters menu to see details of individual optima dound.
+Also access the Optimization/Parameters menu to see details of individual optima found.